Estimating the degree of non-Markovianity using variational quantum circuits: Estimation of the degree of non-Markovianity

-In order to find the optimal values of the parameters, we generated 1000 data points (feature vectors) for each channel.
+We performed our simulations using the quantum simulator of Pennylane \cite{Pennylane}.
+We used a combination of RMSprop \cite{Hinton} and Adagrad optimizers \cite{Duchi} (see Appendix \ref{appendix:optimizer} for some details about the optimizers).
+In order to find the optimal values of the parameters we generate 1000 data points (feature vectors) for each channel.
 The data is uniformly distributed for the parameter $\lambda/\gamma_0$ in the range $[0.1, 3]$ (for AD) and for the parameter $\alpha\tau$ in the range $[0.1, 0.75]$ (for PD).
 The feature vectors contain the values of the parameters $\lambda/\gamma_0$ (AD) and $\alpha \tau$ (PD) and the labels are the corresponding values of $\mathcal{N}$ for each channel.

-For AD channel, we obtained $7.2\times 10^{-6}$ and for the PD channel we obtained $4.3\times 10^{-5}$ for the MSE.
-Figures ~\ref{fig:ADPDreg}(b) and (d) show the target (dashed red line) and the predicted values (blue solid line) of $\mathcal{N}$ versus $\lambda/\gamma_0$ (for AD) and versus $\alpha \tau$ (for PD), respectively.
+We use 50$\%$ of the whole data points (which are chosen randomly) to train the VQC for each channel.
+For AD channel, we obtained $7.2\times 10^{-6}$ and for the PD channel we obtained $4.3\times 10^{-5}$ for the MSE, testing on the whole data points.
+Figures ~\ref{fig:ADPDreg}(b) and (d) show the target (dotted red line) and the predicted values (solid blue line) of $\mathcal{N}$ versus $\lambda/\gamma_0$ (for AD) and versus $\alpha \tau$ (for PD), respectively.
 For the AD channel, the predicted values are very close to the target values for the full range of $\lambda/\gamma_0$.
 For the PD channel, there is a small difference between the target and predicted values of $\mathcal{N}$ where $\mathcal{N}=0$.